SERVIR/servir-aces/docs/usage.md

 EPOCHS = 30
 ```

-The last setting we will change for this is the `MODEL_DIR_NAME`.
+Finally, you can change the `MODEL_DIR_NAME`.
 This is the directory name where you want to save the output of the training and other relevant files.
 This is used to construct the `MODEL_DIR`, which is constructed as `OUTPUT_DIR + MODEL_DIR_NAME`.

 ```
 MODEL_DIR_NAME = "unet_v1"
 ```

+These settings should be good enough to get started.
+To view the complete settings and what they meant, you can view them [here](https://github.com/SERVIR/servir-aces/blob/main/.env.example).

 To use servir-aces in a project.